Dietary Interventions for PCOS: One Size Doesn’t Fit All

 3. Moderate Carbohydrate Diet

-A Moderate Carbohydrate Diet (MC Diet) has also proven to be quite effective helping to manage insulin resistance as well as other PCOS markers.1,4,8
+A Moderate Carbohydrate Diet (MC Diet) has also proven to be quite effective in helping to manage insulin resistance, as well as other PCOS symptoms and markers.1,4,8

-The results were in favor of the MC diet with a 27% decrease in fasting insulin and a 23% decrease in testosterone.1,8
+The results favored the MC diet, with a 27% decrease in fasting insulin and a 23% decrease in testosterone.1,8

-Lesson here, healthy carbs are good for you and can be part of a helpful, therapeutic diet.
-Yay carbs!
+The lesson here is that healthy carbs are good for you and can be part of a helpful, therapeutic diet.
+Yay, carbs!

 4. DASH Diet